I’m sure you are curious how this all started well here we go:

 Mayra Perdomo who is the filmmaker and a natural healer wanted to learn healing directly from the elder healers vs students of the healer.
 She believes indigenous people and people who practice the old ways have methods that are ancient and can heal you from the inside out.
 Both indigenous and native people who have been on their land for generations and continue to practice the old ways are by definition indigenous.
 So she decided to travel the world and film her conversations with these people.
 She saw this as an opportunity to ask them questions on healing but as a knowledge seeker she wanted to know more so categories of dance, music, climate change, history, and other categories were added to make a docu-series.

 Mayra Perdomo used what was suppose to be the down payment for her house to fund this project because she felt a calling to do this.
 She knew she would need more funding to bring this project to fruition and she wanted to do more than just the film, she wanted to give back to these communities so she started a 501(c)3 non profit under the basis of education and charity.
-She trademarked the name of the film and applied for non profit status.
+She trademarked the name of the film and is in the process of applying for non profit status.
 Below is the letter she sends out to request interviews which outlines the questions being asked and the future goals!

 My name is Mayra Perdomo and I am filming a documentary called The Indigenous Documentary and I will be traveling to 13+ countries beginning with Peru (which I have completed), Mexico, Guatemala, Various countries in Africa, Croatia, Norway, Sweden, Philippines, Samoa, Tonga, Vietnam, Japan, Thailand, Indonesia and including various parts of America, to interview indigenous communities to learn the old ways.
 I am self-funded so far, I used what was supposed to be the down payment for my house to fund this journey because I feel like this is my calling and this is what I’ve been led to do.
 I am a healer and I would like to meet and learn from other healers, however as a knowledge seeker, I have a few other questions.